-As far as could be determined, a portrait of Shushan Wright and the date of her birth is not available.
+As far as could be determined, a portrait of Shushan Wright and the date of her birth are not available.
 Information about her life begins with her death.
-Shushan was repeatedly stabbed in Oola, Salmas, in western Persia by a young man on May 14, which resulted in her death on June 1, 1890.
+Shushan was repeatedly stabbed in Oola, Salmas, in western Persia by a young man on May 14, resulting in her death on June 1, 1890.
 The man, Minas, was an Armenian whose religious views were Nestorian.
-One of the many difficulties faced by Presbyterian missions in western Persia was the influence of the Nestorians.
+One of the difficulties encountered by Presbyterian missionaries in western Persia was the influence of the Nestorians.
 Minas had been engaged as a teacher in the mission school where Shushan served with her husband, American Presbyterian missionary Rev. John N. Wright.
-She was his second wife.
-Minas had been repeatedly rebuked in the past for his continued romantic interest in the Wright’s house keeper, Asli, who also cared for the Wrights’ baby.
+His first wife had died of disease and Shushan was his second wife.
+Minas had been repeatedly rebuked by the Wrights in the past for his continued romantic interest in their house keeper and nanny, Asli.
 One night when Shushan checked on her child sleeping in Asli’s room she found that the nurse had left the baby alone.
 It was determined that she was out meeting with Minas, which resulted in his being dismissed from the school by Rev. Wright.
 Later, Minas went to the Wrights to obtain his final wages and the transportation fare to return to his homeland.
-When Rev. Wright left the room to get the money, Shushan was attacked by Minas as he seized his opportunity, pulled a knife from his sleeve, and stabbed her several times.
+When Rev. Wright left the room to get the money, Shushan was attacked by Minas when he seized the opportunity, pulled a knife from his sleeve, and stabbed her several times.
 During the two days that passed before medical assistance arrived from Tabriz, Rev. Wright and J. C. Mechlin, director of the mission station, managed to stitch her wounds and make her as comfortable as possible.
 For a time she rallied and it seemed she would survive, but then she took a turn for the worse.
 More than two weeks after her wounds were inflicted, Mrs. Wright and her unborn son died on June 1.

 By means of the prompt services of the Honorable E. Spencer Pratt, who was the United States minister to Persia, and Col. C. E. Stewart, the English consul-general at Tabriz, Minas was arrested.
 He was from Ooroomeeyah which is in the historically disputed area in northwestern Iran close to Turkey and Syria.
-The death of Shushan and her little unborn son made the murder a double homicide according to the law in Persia.
+The death of Shushan and her little son made the murder a double homicide according to the law of Persia.
 After the persistent efforts of English Consul General Stewart and United States Minister Pratt, Minas was brought to trial.
-He was charged, first, with having wounded Shushan severely resulting in her death; second, having caused the death of her unborn child; and third, based on information that came out later in the investigation, having attempted to kill the Wrights with a revolver the night before he stabbed Shushan, but this plan had been thwarted due to unfavorable circumstances for shooting the Wrights.
-The law of the land was the death penalty for such crimes and both the British and American representatives believed Minas would die for the crime, but he was instead imprisoned for life.
-The crime, arrest, trial, and imprisonment of Minas led to increased concerns for personal safety not only for the missionaries, but also for other Westerners as religious and ethnic tensions once again came to the fore and threatened stability in the region.
+He was charged, first, with having wounded Shushan severely resulting in her death; and then secondly, with having caused the death of her unborn child.
+There was a third charge added as a result of information received later in the investigation.
+The night before Shushan was murdered, Minas planned to kill her and Rev. Wright with a revolver but because of unfavorable circumstances for success he abandoned the attempted murder.
+The law of the land was the death penalty for such crimes and both the British and American representatives believed Minas would die for the killing, but he was instead imprisoned for life.
+The murder, arrest, trial, and imprisonment of Minas led to increased concerns for personal safety not only for the missionaries, but also for other Westerners as religious and ethnic tensions once again came to the fore and threatened stability in the region.

-Most of the information about Shushan Wright’s earlier life is found in William Rankin’s Memorials of Foreign Missionaries of the Presbyterian Church U.S.A., 1895, on pages 394-398.
-Instead of rewriting the information, the full text of the tribute by Rev. B. Labaree, D.D., of the Presbyterian Western Persia mission is provided.
+Much of the information about Shushan Wright’s earlier life is found in William Rankin’s Memorials of Foreign Missionaries of the Presbyterian Church U.S.A., 1895.
+Instead of the information, the full text of the tribute by Rev. B. Labaree, D.D., of the Presbyterian Western Persia mission is provided.

 The death of Mrs. Wright, of Salmas, has given us a terrible shock, one we shall not soon recover from.
 Under any circumstances her loss would have filled us with sorrow; but the terrible crime by which her life has been sacrificed has intensified our grief immeasurably.